How will humanity survive?

-The primary obstruction is our egocentric delusion of personal sovereignty.
+The primary obstruction at hand is our egocentric delusion of personal sovereignty.
 For millennia we have been held captive by a conviction of identity that insists: ‘I am ego’ and ‘ego is me’.
 Paul Levy presents the case of “wetiko (malignant egophrenia) as a psychotic sickness of the soul and spirit at the root of humanity’s inhumanity to itself”16.
 Wetiko (aka Windigo, Wihtikow) is a Native American term for a virus of the psyche infecting us all.
-Wetiko maintains its lock on us insidiously with tools for its self-preservation that emphasize and reinforce our deluded sense of separateness – weapons and money among the most powerful.
+Wetiko maintains a lock on us insidiously with devices for its self-preservation that emphasize and reinforce our deluded sense of separateness – guns and money among the most powerful.
 Our iron clad identification with egocentricity is wetiko’s strongest defense.
-How powerful is the subliminal resistance you feel right now as you entertain the proposition herein to confront it within yourself?
+How powerful is the subliminal resistance you feel right now as you entertain the proposition herein to confront the wetiko lurking within yourself?
 Can you see that forest for the trees?
 Are you willing?!
 This is our evolution.

 The egocentricity experiment with human Design has run its course – its climax is our confluence of crises.
 Virtually all system solutions and ascension paths proposed by even the most enlightened among us fail to breach egocentricity’s stronghold.
 The forecast for our imminent extinction17 is well founded and arguably certain unless we become something new18.
 Metamorphosis is appropriate terminology here.
 At this Moment in history, ages of humanity can be metaphorically distilled into a litter of newborn kittens, blind from birth, whose eyes are now poised to open onto their world for the very first time19….are we ready?
 This is our evolution.